 A two-year period starting on the first day of the new regime (early 2021), and ending two years after that date.
 During this period financial advice providers will be able to operate under a transitional licence and rely on the competency exemption.

 The licence that must be held from the start date of the new regime, early 2021, by financial advice providers providing advice to retail clients.
 See FAQs for more information.

 Transitional licence effective date

 The date a transitional licence comes into effect.
 All transitional licences approved before the start of the new regime in early 2021, will have the first day of the new regime as the effective date.

 The date a transitional licence expires.
 Under current drafting, transitional licences will expire on the earlier of the transitional licence being cancelled (using a regulatory power) or two years after the new regime takes effect.

 Transitional licensing application period

 The period when financial advice providers can apply for a transitional license.
 This period started on 25 November 2019.
-We encourage you to apply early to ensure your licence application is processed before 29 June 2020, the start date of the new regime.
+We encourage you to apply early to ensure your licence application is processed before the start date of the new regime in early 2021.